 The fermentation of food is one of the oldest techniques for food preservation.
 Fermented foods go through a process called lactofermentation.
 This is where natural bacteria feed on the sugar and starch present in the food item, which results in the creation of lactic acid.

-The process of lactofermentation preserves the food item and produces various nutrients such as enzymes, B vitamins, omega-3 fatty acids, and good bacteria.
+The creation of lactic acid helps preserve the food item and produces various nutrients such as enzymes, B vitamins, omega-3 fatty acids, and good bacteria.

 Are Fermented Foods Probiotics?